doublesecretagency/craft-googlemaps/docs/dynamic-maps/universal-api.md

+---
+description: With few exceptions, all chainable methods are identical across JavaScript, Twig, and PHP.
+Easily switch between languages using the universal API.
+---

 # Universal API

 In an effort to smooth the development process, you can effectively call the exact same methods across various programming languages.
 Whether you are working in JavaScript, Twig, or PHP, the commands to create a map are all nearly identical.